-During the second quarter of 2023, we disposed a group of machinery and equipment and recorded an impairment charge of \$4.4 million for the quarter and fiscal year-to-date ended July 2, 2023.
+During the second quarter of 2023, we disposed a group of machinery and equipment and recorded an impairment charge of \$4.4 million.
+There was no impairment charge recorded in the quarter ended October 1, 2023 and the impairment charge for the fiscal year-to-date ended October 1, 2023 was \$4.4 million.
 These impaired assets were previously capitalized as "Machinery and equipment" category of property and equipment, net on the Condensed Consolidated Balance Sheets.
+There was no impairment charge recorded in the quarter ended and fiscal year-to-date ended September 29, 2024.